 If your garden is overflowing, shredding zucchini then freezing in zippered storage bags is a great way to enjoy garden-fresh flavor during the winter months.
 Grated zucchini is marvelous in minestrone soup, tomato pasta sauce and in muffins, too.

-loves baking, gardening, shopping at the Charlottesville City Market and cooking with fresh produce.
+, our co-publisher earned degrees at the University of Illinois and University of Northern Colorado, and loves baking, gardening, shopping at the Charlottesville City Market and cooking with fresh produce.
 This recipe was a childhood favorite she loves to serve refrigerated for a cool treat on hot summer days.

 YOU MIGHT ALSO ENJOY